TuTAH1/BetterDiscordPlugins/README.md

 ![image](https://github.com/TuTAH1/BetterDiscordPlugins/assets/15982179/00833b1d-c834-4721-80b0-dcd91920d246)

-Oh no, the folder is too long, I can't understand what the folder is at a glance
+Oh no, the upper folder is too long, I can't understand what folder it is at a glance

 ## After: